mycoevolve: Ecological Restoration from the Soil up

 Picture

 Some of our ecological ancestors were fungi partnered with cyanobacteria.
-In remembering this on land where human ancestors lived, we acknowledge that we currently live on unceded Abenaki territory where blood, bones, and chords lie below soil.
-As "settlers" living during 'The 6th Great Extinction,' aiming to transform extractive into regenerative systems, we look to the microbe, fungi, and plant networks for guidance, and mutually symbiotic partnership models.
+In remembering this, we acknowledge that we live on unceded Abenaki territory where blood, bones, and living chords lie below soil.
+As "settlers" living during 'The 6th Great Extinction,' aiming to transform extractive into regenerative systems, we nurture foundational partnerships with microbial, fungal, and botanical networks.

-MycoEvolve honors the cradle to grave potential below our feet.
-When we tend ecological networks we revitalize, and facilitate the process of rehabilitation, remediation, into eventual rematriation.
-We consciously learn and practice interspecies communication.
-Listening mostly....
+MycoEvolve honors the cradle to grave potential below and around our feet.
+When we tend ecological networks we revitalize, and facilitate socio-ecological rehabilitation; rewiring, realigning into eventual rematriation where our shared earth homeland is equitably tended.
+We learn and practice interspecies communication.
+Listening, observing, sensing, responding

-MycoEvolve aims to reconcile how humans have and are disturbing earth's balance.
-Through research, earthworks, and education we support land tenders to consciously, diversify habitat in ways that support pollinators and their food web neighborhood.
-As we nurture our trophic network, in which we are nested, we facilitate watershed health through interspecies collaboration and equitable resource sharing.
+MycoEvolve aims to reconcile how humans are disturbing earth's balance.
+Through research, earthworks, and education we support land tenders to consciously, diversify habitats to support pollinators' resilience, protect the watershed, grow eco-literacy, and facilitate equitable land access.
+As we nurture trophic networks, in which we are nested, we facilitate interspecies collaboration and renewable resource sharing synergy.

 Picture